RACV Logo

 Day 1: Kathmandu

-Welcome to Nepal!
-Your adventure begins in Kathmandu, the country’s exhilarating capital.
-On arrival, you will be met at the airport and transferred to your hotel.
-Join an important welcome meeting with your leader and small group at 6pm.
-If you arrive with time to spare, perhaps check out the futuristic Taragaon Museum, showcasing the intriguing history of Kathmandu’s architecture.
+Namaste!
+Welcome to Nepal.
+Your adventure begins in Kathmandu.
+When you arrive, you’ll be met at the airport and transferred to your hotel.
+You’ll have a welcome meeting at 6 pm tonight.
+If you arrive early, maybe check out the futuristic Taragaon Museum, showcasing the history of Kathmandu’s architecture.
 After your meeting, head out into the hustle and bustle of the Thamel and Jyatha neighbourhoods for an included dinner with your leader and group.
-Eating in Nepal is never boring, and upon arrival at the authentic Nepali restaurant, you’ll discover a deliciously diverse array of dishes.
-Have a taste of some Woh, a pancake made from freshly ground black lentils, or Kukhurako Masu, chicken cooked Nepali style.
+You’ll try woh (a pancake made from freshly ground black lentils) or kukhurako masu (chicken cooked Nepali style).

 Day 2: Kathmandu

-After breakfast this morning, explore Kathmandu on a sightseeing tour with your leader.
-Head to the lively Durbar square, the once glorious centre of Nepal’s royal power.
+After breakfast, explore Kathmandu on a sightseeing tour with your leader.
+Head to the lively Durbar square – the once glorious centre of Nepal’s royal power.
 Visit Bodhnath Stupa, one of the biggest Buddhist shrines in the world, where you can observe Buddhist monks in prayer in the surrounding monasteries.
 Stop by a Thangka painting studio and gain inside knowledge on this sacred and traditional form of Buddhist art and the training that goes into being a Thangka artist.
-Visit Pashupatinath, the most famous Hindu temple in the country, where you will see Hindu holy men meditating, pilgrims bathing, and occasionally funeral pyres burning on the ghats.
+Visit Pashupatinath, the most famous Hindu temple in the country, where you’ll see Hindu holy men meditating, pilgrims bathing and occasionally funeral pyres burning on the ghats.
 The rest of your afternoon is free for further explorations.

 Day 3: Nagarkot